-- 1 In the Adjustments docker, click the Add adjustment button -, and click Show by Default. - 2 In the Options dialog box, enable the check boxes for the adjustments you want to show by default in the Adjustments docker.
+- 1 In the Adjustments docker, click the Add adjustment button , and click Show by Default. - 2 In the Options dialog box, enable the check boxes for the adjustments you want to show by default in the Adjustments docker and click OK.